Skip to content

 Academic Calendar*: https://ub-link.u-bourgogne.fr/ma-formation/ma-scolarite-et-mon-calendrier-universitaire/tous-les-calendriers.html

-*Semester dates are not typically released in France until just a few weeks before the start of each term.
+*Flexibility is paramount: Semester dates are not typically released in France until just a few weeks before the start of each term.
 Exam dates are not typically published until approximately halfway through any given term, therefore you must NOT make any plans to leave France early.
-Flexibility is paramount!
+ALL Holy Cross students MUST abide by their host institution's published exam schedule.
+NO EXCEPTIONS, NO REQUESTS for EARLIER EXAMS.

 Pre-university program: There is a required pre-university language intensive program at Institut de Touraine (Tours), which generally occurs during the 4 weeks before the start of the semester in Dijon.
 The Institut de Touraine will also be attended by Holy Cross students heading to Strasbourg!
-Approximate dates are July 31st-August 31st.
-These dates are tentative and subject to change. http://www.institutdetouraine.com/en
+Approximate dates are July 31st-August 31st. http://www.institutdetouraine.com/en

 Fall Semester abroad for students who have only completed up to French 202 at HC: